 The natural world and wildlife conservation provides endless joy and despair, beauty and devastation.
 I strive to advocate for our endangered species and ecosystems and through my art I explore wildlife advocacy through creative interpretation.

-My art is held in private collections in New Zealand, Australia, the United Kingdom, Europe, and the United States.
+My art is held in private collections in New Zealand, Australia, the United Kingdom, Europe, South East Asia, and the United States.

 Most of my prints are available right here in my online store.

 For a list of stockists and galleries, take a look here.

 Please get in touch if you have any questions.